umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/linux/bagel/index.md

 - We have a `File` class that we can use to achieve our goals
   - We use `File`'s `ReadFile` and `set` the `value` to the file we want to read
+  - I started crafting payload based on the examples given in articles above and succeded
-  - I suggest you to read [0xdf's explanation](https://0xdf.gitlab.io/2023/06/03/htb-bagel.html), since when I solved the box I didn't fully understand the whole magic behind the exploitation
+  - Thus I didn't fully understand the whole magic behind the exploitation and didn't have a whole picture of exploit chain in the source code
-  - I was just trying different combination of payloads until I succeded
+  - I suggest you to read [0xdf's explanation](https://0xdf.gitlab.io/2023/06/03/htb-bagel.html), he has a nice exploitation `map` of this `deserialization` part

 ![](./images/17.png)